/

 AUGUSTA NATIONAL: SHOCK & AWE

-Then, a million thoughts.
-A million questions.
+What followed?
+A million thoughts, a thousand questions.
 “I haven’t got any clubs, what about my flight back tomorrow?
-I haven’t hit balls for a couple of weeks, what about a putter?
+I haven’t hit balls for a couple of weeks, what about my putter?
 I won’t have my putter.
-How am I going to concentrate on covering the rest of this tournament?
 What about a glove?
 Balls?
 How on earth am I going to sleep?”

-A few phone calls later I’d managed to hire a set of clubs from a local golf shop, rebook on a flight 24 hours later, book a cheap hotel in Augusta for an extra night, hire a car to drive to the airport afterwards and ring my regular golfing partner Jef back at Didsbury Golf to tell him the unfathomable news.
-“Play well mate, enjoy” he said as we ended the call.
+A few phone calls later I’d managed to hire a set of clubs from a local golf shop, rebook a flight 24 hours later, book a cheap hotel in Augusta for an extra night, hire a car to drive to the airport afterwards and ring my regular golfing partner Jef back at Didsbury Golf Club to tell him the unfathomable news.

 THE MORNING AFTER THE NIGHT BEFORE

-After an early night and much anguish about what awaited me the following day – The first tee shot… Amen Corner… what would I shoot?
-I’d managed to doze off but awoke early.
-Across the room my suitcase for the journey home was fully packed and my golf outfit for the day, carefully selected, was laid out perfectly on the cream carpet complete with my trusty lucky red Titleist hat that had faded to pink through over-use.
+After an early night and much anguish about what awaited me the following day (The first tee shot… Amen Corner… what would I shoot?)
+I’d managed to doze off but it was still early and I was wide awake.
+Across the room my suitcase for the journey home was packed and my golf outfit for the day, carefully selected, was laid out perfectly on the cream carpet complete with my trusty lucky red Titleist hat that had faded to pink through over-use.

 The view along Magnolia Drive towards Augusta's famous clubhouse.